 There are few things more comforting than curling up in front of a fireplace with a cup of tea and a good book.
 If you’re an investor with rental properties, however, the thought of an active fire inside your hard-earned investment might fill your heart with fear.
 Many prospective real estate investors face a tough choice: What to do with the fireplaces inside their investment properties.

 On one hand, fireplaces could elevate the value of your rental property to prospective residents.
-Fireplaces exude charm and coziness; the presence of a functional fireplace could allow you to boost the amount of rental income you earn from the unit.
+Fireplaces exude charm and coziness.
+The presence of a functional fireplace could allow you to boost the amount of rental income you earn from the unit.

-Focus on the benefits of fireplaces
+Focus on the benefits of fireplaces in rental properties

 Many property investors respond to the presence of a fireplace in their property with a simple solution: bricking up the fireplace and ignoring it.
 While this may be the safest solution, it’s worth considering the benefits of maintaining a fireplace at your rental property.